How to avoid unexpected moving charges

 • Make sure you paint the most complete picture of what you would like done.
 Do not leave anything out, all movers hate surprises, just like you do for unexpected charges.

-• Do NOT sugar coat it and make the move sound easier then what it really is.
-If anything make it sound worst so they take it more serious and review in closer detail before giving you a quote.
+• Do NOT sugarcoat it and make the move sound easier than it is.
+If anything, make it sound worse so they take it more seriously and review it in closer detail before giving you a quote.

-• We are in the digital age, take some pictures and send them in with your request.
-While a picture does not show everything, it does show 1000 words and might show the mover a red flag that you were oblivious too.
+• We are in the digital age, so take some pictures and send them with your request.
+While a picture does not show everything, it does show 1000 words and might show the mover a red flag you were oblivious to.
 Something that could now be caught and addressed beforehand.

 • Have realistic expectations and understand what is really included in the quote you received.